-On Google’s Pixel phones and some other stock Android devices running Android 8.0 Oreo and later you can find a blue light filter option here:
+On Google’s Pixel phones and some other stock Android devices running

-- Settings > Display > Night Light
+Step 1: Going to Settings > Display > Night Light.

-Tap on Schedule to specify your own hours and change the level of filtering with the Intensity slider.
+Step 2: Tap on Schedule to specify your own hours and change the level of filtering with the Intensity slider.

 Different manufacturers have coined different names for their blue light filters, but the majority have one.
 You’ll generally find a quick setting option in your notification shade and scheduling options in Settings > Display.